 Electric Vehicle – is a term given to any vehicle that uses electricity as its only propulsion source.

-Is generally referred to as a highway capable (over 100Kms per hour) Automobile powered by Electricity.
+Are generally referred to as a highway capable (over 100Kms per hour) Automobile powered by Electricity.

-Low-Speed Electric Vehicles
+Low-Speed Electric Cars

 Are classified in the US as neighborhood electric vehicles (nev), and as electric motorized quadricycles in Europe, they are plug-in electric powered micro cars with limitations by their weight and power.
 They are limited to the max. speed that they can travel, Golf Carts are a prime example.